Thierry Casasnovas: Controversies and accusations

-Scientists, medias, or associative organizations like the UNADFI tend, directly or indirectly, to link some of the controversial theories that he is spreading—without any officially recognized medical training—with a veiled form of charlatanism.
+Scientists, the media, or organizations like the UNADFI tend, directly or indirectly, to link some of the controversial theories that he is spreading—without any officially recognized medical training—with a veiled form of charlatanism.

 Nicknamed "the guru of raw food", the same authorities also mentioned possible prospects of sectarian drifts.
-They also pointed out the risks and dangers resulting from nutritional deficiencies relating to the strict and exclusive veganism which he is advocating.
-In view of the above, the members of the MIVILUDES declared that they have received several hundred reports from the parents of followers worried about the fate and health of their relatives, many of whom claiming that they were deliberately giving up any conventional medical approach in favor of the sole teachings provided by Thierry Casasnovas.
-The aforesaid reports focused in particular on the fact that the allegedly curative treatments recommended by him are essentially limited to the sole absorption of freshly squeezed vegetable juices together with a raw food diet—strictly based on a vegan nutrition—punctuated by interspersed fasting periods of extensible duration.
+They also pointed out the risks and dangers resulting from nutritional deficiencies relating to the strict and exclusive veganism which he advocates.
+In view of the above, the members of the MIVILUDES declared that they have received several hundred reports from the parents of followers worried about the fate and health of their relatives, many of whom claimed that they were deliberately giving up any conventional medical approach in favor of the teachings provided by Thierry Casasnovas.
+The aforesaid reports focused in particular on the fact that the allegedly curative treatments recommended by him are essentially limited to the absorption of freshly squeezed vegetable juices together with a raw food diet—strictly based on vegan nutrition—punctuated by interspersed extensive fasting periods.

 In the summer of 2020, the Paris public prosecutor's office opened an investigation into his case on the grounds of potential endangerment and "suspected fraudulent abuse of vulnerable persons".
-Thierry Casasnovas is refuting all the accusations against him, invoking his freedom of speech.
+Thierry Casasnovas has rejected all the accusations against him, citing freedom of speech.

-He claims to have recovered himself from various pathological conditions such as tuberculosis or hepatitis C by adopting a raw and living diet.
+He claims to have recovered from various pathological conditions such as tuberculosis or hepatitis C by adopting a raw and living diet.

 During the COVID-19 pandemic, he spread conspiracy theories and misinformation about the disease.